California Bodily Injury Lawyers

 In some complex cases, your lawyer may need to hire expert witnesses to prove your claim.
 For example, if it is not clear exactly what driver caused an accident, your attorney might hire an accident reconstructionist to give an expert opinion about the cause of the accident.
 If you have medical complications that have resulted in expensive care, your attorney might have a medical expert testify about your condition in order to justify the higher cost of care.

-The experienced bodily injury lawyers at Arash Law know what evidence is needed to prove each element of your case.
+Our experienced bodily injury lawyers at Arash Law headed by Arash Khorsandi know what evidence is needed to prove each element of your case.
 We also know which evidence is most persuasive to claims adjusters in settlement negotiations and which is most persuasive to a jury at trial.

 Bodily Injury Lawyers Know What Losses You Can Claim for Compensation